bariskanber/musclesense/README.md

 1.  `assert(data['image_dim_ordering']=="th") KeyError: 'image_dim_ordering'`
 Solution: add `"image_dim_ordering": "th"` to `~/.keras/keras.json`

+### Notices
+Musclesense the algorithm, and Musclesense Workbench should not be used for the diagnosis or treatment of patients.

 Includes icons by [Icon8](https://icons8.com)

+### Enquiries
 Please submit any enquiries to <b.kanber@ucl.ac.uk>